deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 **"**In what way?"
 Knight asked.

 "Forgive the broad generalization here, but… the Clan of Females stand together and they can be both savage and a bit stupid about it.
 Threaten one of them, and they will unite to make your life a misery, even if actually doing so is beyond their power.
-Humans, I think, will do that too... up to a point.
+Humans, I think, will do that too...up to a point.
 And I think that point is the one where an individual decides to sacrifice themselves for the good of the rest."

 "That's *very* broad strokes."
 Powell commented.